anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 >Please contact your program officer and the NHGRI Genomic Program Administrator for assistance and/or questions about dbGaP registration and/or consent groups.

-## 2.4 - Complete the AnVIL Data Submission Form

-Once you have your data model and all information, you will be ready to complete the AnVIL Data Submission Form.
-The form gathers study information to create the deposit workspace.
-To complete the form, you will need all of the following information:

-- Contact Name
-- Sequencing Center
-- Data cohorts (# dbGaP registrations + # consent codes)
-- Data Model files (the Data Dictionary spreadsheet)
-- Cohort/Dataset name
-- Study Name
-- dbGaP registration ID (phsID)
-- Consent groups
-- Consent codes
-- Types of data (i.e., genomic, phenotypic, etc.)
-- Number of samples
-- Submitter information (emails of all people who need access to the deposit workspace)

-<button-link href="https://docs.google.com/forms/d/e/1FAIpQLSeXGjrMEJ3gCftvgcaSyd-yRGdRzHVZwcKw4xbT5FXNcyCXFA/viewform" target="_blank">Launch AnVIL Data Submission Form</button-link>

 ## Additional Resources